Montana/packerprowl/README.md

 # Packer Scripts for Prowl

-The first thing is you can pick what script you need, as soon as you start the Vagrant box, via
+The first thing is install Packer, go to https://www.packer.io/intro/index.html.
+Moving on to the Packer scripts themselves you can pick what script you need, as soon as you start the Vagrant box, via

 <pre>vagrant up</pre>